The Ways of Yore

 The Ways of Yore is the eleventh studio album by Norwegian musical project Burzum, released on 2 June 2014 by sole member Varg Vikernes' label Byelobog Productions.
 The album retains the ambient and medieval music sound Vikernes started with Burzum's previous album, Sôl austan, Mâni vestan, albeit introducing vocals.

-The album cover features a detail of "Merlin and Vivien", an engraving by famous French artist Gustave Doré for Alfred Tennyson's poem Idylls of the King, framed by a bordure of swastikas.
+The album cover features a detail of "Merlin and Vivien", an engraving by famous French artist Gustave Doré for Alfred, Lord Tennyson's poem Idylls of the King, framed by a bordure of swastikas.

 Background

 Varg Vikernes said of The Ways of Yore on Burzum's official website: "The Ways of Yore is my first step towards something new, which at the same time is as old as the roots of Europe.
 With The Ways of Yore I try to transport the listener to the days of yore, to make them feel the past, that is still alive in their own blood".

 On 12 May 2014, Vikernes posted a 30-second teaser for each of the album's songs on his official YouTube channel.

 The songs "Emptiness" and "To Hel and Back Again" are re-recorded versions of the songs "Tomhet" (from Burzum's 1994 album Hvis lyset tar oss) and "Til Hel og tilbake igjen" (from Fallen), respectively.